PBPartners Launches New Experience Center in Delhi - www.lokmattimes.com

 PBPartners Launches New Experience Center in Delhi

-PNN New Delhi [India], December 16: PBPartners, a brand of Policybazaar, is a leading insurtech platform, and it marked ...
+New Delhi [India], December 16: PBPartners, a brand of Policybazaar, is a leading insurtech platform, and it marked another ...

 The center was formally inaugurated by our CBO, Mr. Dhruv Sarin, accompanied by our senior leadership team- Mr. Neeraj Adhana ( NSH, Health Insurance) , Mr. Rahul Mishra, (NSH, Life Insurance), Mr. Amit Bhadoria, (NSH, Motor Insurance) & Mr. Rohiteshwa Mishra (NSH, Commercial Lines) Insurance, on December 16, 2025, highlighting PBPartners' continued focus on strengthening partner growth and enhancing on-ground insurance support to every PoSP agent, be it health insurance, motor insurance, life insurance, or commercial insurance.